Jonathan P. Chen

 Stefan Webb, Jonathan P. Chen, Martin Jankowiak, Noah D. Goodman.

 Pyro: Deep Universal Probabilistic Programming

 Eli Bingham, Jonathan P. Chen, Martin Jankowiak, Neeraj Pradhan,

 Theofanis Karaletsos, Rohit Singh, Paul Szerlip, Paul Horsfall, Noah D. Goodman.

-Journal of Machine Learning Research, To appear.
+Journal of Machine Learning Research, 2018.

 Transpiling Stan models to Pyro

 Jonathan P. Chen, Rohit Singh, Eli Bingham, Noah Goodman.